dsolis2/automation_projects/open-browser/README.md

-This repo contains a collection of automation programs
+This is a simple selenium program to open a browser to specified URL